mikepk/botocore/docs/source/reference/services/appstream.rst

     :type ImageName: string
     :param ImageName: **[REQUIRED]**

-      The name of the image used by the fleet.
+      The name of the image used to create the fleet.